apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

 **v1.7.0** - *unreleased*
+ - Updated for DLC3 (Bounty of Blood) content
  - Added various Guardian Rank processing
    - For savegames and profiles, added `--zero-guardian-rank`
    - For only profiles, added `--min-guardian-rank`, `--guardian-rank-rewards`, and